pogomapeisenerz1/PokeAlarm/docs/configuration/events/raid-events.rst

-mon_id            ID of the monster's species. mon_id_3          ID of the monster's species, padded to 3 digits. raid_lvl          The tier level of the raid. quick_move        Name of the monster's quick move. quick_id          ID of the monster's quick move. quick_damage      Damage of the monster's quick move.
+mon_id            ID of the monster's species. mon_id_3          ID of the monster's species, padded to 3 digits. raid_lvl          The tier level of the raid. form              Form name of the monster. form_or_empty     Form name of the monster, or empty string if unknown. form_id           Form ID for the monster. form_id_3         Form ID of the monster, padded to 3 digits. costume           Costume name of the monster. costume_or_empty  Costume name of the monster, or empty string if unknown. costume_id        Costume ID for the monster. costume_id_3      Costume ID of the monster, padded to 3 digits. quick_move        Name of the monster's quick move. quick_id          ID of the monster's quick move. quick_damage      Damage of the monster's quick move.